Skip to main content

 Quick answers to the questions teams most often ask about this topic.

 An SPDF is a documented, repeatable process that bakes security into every stage of the device lifecycle: design, development, verification, release, and postmarket.
-The FDA's 2026 cybersecurity guidance explicitly recommends an SPDF as the foundation for premarket submissions.
+The FDA's February 3 2026 premarket cybersecurity guidance explicitly recommends an SPDF as the foundation for premarket submissions.

 The FDA strongly recommends an SPDF and reviewers expect to see one.
 While the statute does not name 'SPDF' specifically, the documentation FDA requires under Section 524B is dramatically easier to produce when you have an SPDF in place.